fadden/CiderPress2/DiskArc/FS/MFS-notes.md

 ### Volume Allocation Block Map ###

 The block map is an array of 12-bit values, stored in big-endian order.
 The bytes 0xAB 0xCD 0xEF would become 0x0ABC and 0x0DEF.
-Allocation block numbers 0 and 1 are reserved, so the first entry in the table is for alloc block #2.
+Allocation block numbers 0, 1, and 0x0fff are reserved, so the first entry in the table is for alloc block #2.
 (This has nothing to do with disk block numbers or the system boot area.)

 The block map has one entry for each allocation block on the disk.
 The size of the map is a bit vague, as the documentation first says "the master directory 'block' always occupies two blocks", and then later says it "continues for as many logical blocks as needed".
-However, if the disk initialization code ensures that the MDB always fits in two blocks, then the second statement is also true.
+Of course, if the disk initialization code ensures that the MDB always fits in two blocks, then the second statement is always true.
+In any event, a 1024-byte MDB can cover 640 allocation blocks.

 The file directory entry provides the number of the first block in a file.
 The block map entry for that block holds the allocation block number of the next block in the file.
 This provides